How does equity release affect benefits and state pensions?

 Some types of assets are excluded when your savings are assessed for means-tested benefits.
 The following will not be counted towards your total savings:

-- The value of a pension fund that you are not currently accessing
+• The value of a pension fund that you aren't currently accessing

 What if the equity release money is being used to pay off a mortgage or loans?

-If you use the equity release money to pay off your mortgage or a loan, then it will not affect your eligibility for state benefits.
+If you use the equity you release to pay off your mortgage or a loan, it won't affect your eligibility for state benefits.

-In this scenario, the equity release lump sum is transferred directly to the mortgage or loan provider and never enters your bank account.
-As a result, the money is not classed as savings and will not push you over the means-tested savings threshold.
+In this scenario, the equity release sum goes directly to the mortgage or loan provider.
+So it never enters your bank account.
+As a result, the money isn't classed as savings, and it won't push you over the means-tested savings threshold.

 Use our 60 second equity release calculator